the-blesss/MyDevOpsBootcamp0/lab_5/README.md

-Force this to deploy by updating this file
+Force each deployment environment by updating the blue/readme or green/readme files